-The European Memory Politics project team at the University of Victoria is in the process of producing an introductory video in order to help pupils and undergraduate students to understand what memory politics is all about.
+The European Memory Politics project team at the University of Victoria produced an introductory video in order to help pupils and undergraduate students to understand what memory politics is all about.
 The team supporting the project consists of students at the University of Victoria and the University of British Columbia, PhD fellows, and senior faculty members.

 Check out the script of the video for now: